snikumbh/seqArchRplus/README.md

 distributions, motif occurrence heatmaps and GO (Gene Ontology) term enrichments.
-Additionally, seqArchRplus can also generate HTML reports for easy viewing and comparison of promoter architectures between samples/stages (future).
+Additionally, seqArchRplus can also generate HTML reports for easy viewing and comparison of promoter architectures between samples/stages.

 ## Installation